 There are two types of antibiotics: bacteriostatic drugs are antibiotics that inhibit the growth of bacteria, and bactericidal drugs are those that kill bacteria.

-However, antibiotics are non-discriminatory when it comes to eliminating bacteria - the growth of both bad and good bacteria are inhibited or they are both killed outright.
-Therefore, long-term use or over-use of antibiotics can greatly weaken a dog's immune system, making the dog more prone to health issues, ranging from GI problems to yeast infections.
+So, long-term use or over-use of antibiotics can greatly weaken a dog's immune system, making the dog more prone to health issues, ranging from GI problems to yeast infections.

 More seriously, over-use of antibiotics have led to the rapid development of "super bugs" - bacteria that have developed resistance to the existing drugs on the market.